Skip to main content

 How_PKCE_Works.svg

-1. A user tries to access the client application.
+1. User Access.
+User initiates access to the client application.

 curl --location \